 REFUNDS AND SPECIAL CIRCUMSTANCES

-The Actuaries Institute offers students in qualifying countries financial relief from Part III enrolment fees for Actuaries Institute developed courses.
+The Actuaries Institute offers students in qualifying countries financial relief from Fellowship Program enrolment fees for Actuaries Institute developed courses.
 To qualify for fee relief students must:

-- be personally paying for the course fees and not being reimbursed; and;
+- Be personally paying for the course fees and not being reimbursed.

-Students who qualify for fee relief pay 50% of the scheduled enrolment fee for a Part III subject.
-To apply for Part III Fee Relief, students should submit an Application for Part III Fee Relief prior to enrolling in a Part III course.
+Students who qualify for fee relief pay 50% of the scheduled enrolment fee for a Fellowship subject.
+To apply for Fellowship Program Fee Relief, students should submit an Application for Fellowship Program Fee Relief prior to enrolling in a Fellowship Program course.

 WITHDRAWAL & REFUNDS

-Students are entitled to a full or partial refund of their course fees should they chose to withdraw from a course, provided they submit their withdrawal form to the Actuaries Institute by the dates listed on the withdrawal form.
+Students are entitled to a full or partial refund of their course fees should they chose to withdraw from a course, provided they submit their withdrawal form - which can be found on the forms page - to the Actuaries Institute by the dates listed on the withdrawal form.